-- 21. At any meeting of the Authority or its Committees, the Chair, if present, shall preside.
-If the Chair is absent, the Chair shall nominate a Member to preside in his/her place. - 22.
-If the Chair is absent temporarily on the grounds of a declared conflict of interest, the Chair will nominate a Member to preside in his/her place.
+- 21. At any meeting of the Board or the Authority's Committees, the Chair, if present, shall preside.
+If the Chair is absent, the Chair shall nominate a Member to preside in their place. - 22.
+If the Chair is absent temporarily on the grounds of a declared conflict of interest, the Chair will nominate a Member to preside in their place.